infinitymdm/.dev/content/about.md

 my own computers.
 My hobbies include playing video games with my friends, reading (especially science fiction), and using tools on things (hopefully constructively).

-### Fun Facts
+### Fun Facts about Me

 - I have spent more money on Lego sets than I care to admit
 - I was once hospitalized in a game of Duck Duck Goose
 - My favorite video game series is Xenoblade Chronicles
 - I can fit 18 grapes in my mouth at once

+## What is this website?

+This website is mostly a place for me to talk about work I'm doing or cool stuff others have done.
+If you want to know more about my goals here, [check out my very first post.](/blog/meta/welcome)

 ## Got a question?

-If you have any questions or concerns for me, feel free to [send me an email](mailto:me@infinitymdm.dev).
-(I won't be offended if you point out my typos, promise.)
+Think I missed a key point in some explanation?
+Found a typo you want fixed?
+Got a project you think I'd be interested in?
+Feel free to [send me an email](mailto:me@infinitymdm.dev).